idoudi2020/holbertonschool-monty/README.md

 2. `main.c` - The entry point of the program.
 It opens the bytecode file, reads each line, and passes the opcode to the interpreter.

-3. `interpret.c` - Contains the interpreter function which compares the opcode to known instructions and executes the corresponding function.
+3. `treat_instructions.c` - Contains the interpreter function which compares the opcode to known instructions and executes the corresponding function.

-4. `new_push_pall.c` - Contains the functions for creating a new node, pushing it onto the stack, and printing all elements of the stack.
+4. `add_node.c` - Contains the functions for creating a new node, pushing it onto the stack, and printing all elements of the stack.

 5. `is_all_digits.c` - Contains a function for checking if a given string contains only digits.